 Tagetes patula (60 days) Award-winning anemone-flowered dwarf.
 Each plant produces many bicolored double blooms.
 Flowers are deep rusty orange and, as they mature, petals are edged with gold.
-Named for Queen Sofia of Spain, who reigned from 1975 until 2014.
+Named for Queen Sofia of Spain.
 1979 AAS, later voted second most-popular AAS flower.
 10–12".
 Annual. ③

 5231 Queen Sophia

 Log in to start or resume an order